Based on the feedback from the users, we hereby provide a list of FAQs to help our users to understand the Redundancy Payment Calculator better.

 * Employees whose position is made redundant after 10 years or more of service will receive only 12 weeks' pay, to avoid 'double counting' for employees who receive pro rata long service leave entitlements.
 This is consistent with the 2004 Redundancy Case decision made by the Australian Industrial Relations Commission.

-If you cannot find an answer to your child care subsidy question, please feel free to share your question with us and we will get back to you within 24 hours.
+If you cannot find an answer to your Redundancy Payment question, please feel free to share your question with us and we will get back to you within 24 hours.
 If you do not hear from us, please come back to this page as we may include your question and the answer here instead of sending you an email.